|

 covered in detail.
 Techniques that are widely used for reliability-testing in the connector industry are described in detail,

-6. Provide extensive guidelines for the design and development of reliable electrical connectors.
+6. Provide extensive guidelines for the design and development of reliable electrical connectors or switches.
 These guidelines

 are based both on a large body of non-proprietary data published in the open literature and on experience acquired by